 - Protect: Collect all the unwanted or expired medicines and put them in a sealed container.

 - Get rid of it: throw it (sealed container) in the trash.

 - Delete personal details: A marker can be used to erase all personal data from the used containers.

 - Usually, all the medicines, whether prescribed ones or over-the-counter, can be disposed of into the household trash unless otherwise specified on the label.

 Flushing: If none of the above choices are feasible and or for drugs, like opioids, the FDA recommends flushing them down the toilet.

 Still, one of the best ways to dispose of medication is to bring it to a take-back location, pharmacy, hospital, or health department near you.
 Additionally, even when it’s already empty you must always keep medications in a locked medicine cabinet to protect them from children and pets until you are ready to dispose of them.
-According to the FDA, if there are no drug take-back programs nearby, there are a few drugs that could be flushed down via the toilet.
+According to the FDA, if there is no drug take-back program nearby, there are a few drugs that could be flushed down via the toilet.

 Disposal methods based on their category